-Getting a new car can be an exciting time, but qualifying for an affordable car loan can be difficult if you have 0 credit history.
+Getting a new car can be an exciting time, but getting a car loan with no credit can be difficult.
 Thankfully, there are a few ways you can qualify for an auto loan, although it may not be for the car of your dreams.

 Monitoring your credit score and report regularly can save you from hassles and ensure that you don’t have any negative items on your report that could disqualify you from an auto loan.

 Having a co-signer is a great way to improve your odds of getting a car loan with no credit.
 When you bring on a co-signer, you are essentially borrowing their credit.
 Your co-signer will use their credit score to increase your chances of approval.

 Be sure that your co-signer has good credit and that you have a healthy relationship.
 However, it’s important to know the risks of having a co-signer, as any late payments or delinquency will affect their credit score as well.

 Be sure to sit down and calculate if you are able to afford an auto loan.
 Usually, experts advise that no more than 20% of your pre-tax income should go towards your total auto expense, including monthly insurance premiums.

 Be aware that you will be required to leave a down payment of 10% or $1,000 in cash, whichever is less.

 Buy Here Pay Here Dealers

 Buy here pay here dealers usually have in-house financing, meaning that you will buy your car and get your auto loan at the same time.
 Typically, these dealers do not check your credit scores but look at your monthly income to see if you can qualify.